11 Tough Messes You Should Clean with Hydrogen Peroxide and Baking Soda

 Hand wash and dry your utensils to prevent the buildup from returning.

-Are you still battling nasty sweat stains, deodorant buildup, grease stains and blood on your laundry?
-Hydrogen peroxide to the rescue.
+Are you still battling blood, sweat stains, deodorant buildup, grease, or grass stains on your laundry?
+Hydrogen peroxide and baking soda are the best natural cleaning ingredients for those nasty messes.

-Need to clean the inside of your water bottle?
+Do your water bottles need a good deep cleaning?
 Hydrogen peroxide and baking soda have you covered.

 Fill the bottle 1/4 full with hydrogen peroxide, then sprinkle in a few teaspoons of baking soda.